 Report and checklist published by the Chartered Institute of Management Accountants (CIMA) in association with the Pensions Institute at Cass Business School.
 The report aims to help 'finance directors to put longevity risk in perspective by focusing on issues such as current life expectancy, projected life expectancy and the types of longevity risk to which their organisation may be susceptible'.

-An LCP August 2019 report analysing recent trends in mortality, with an update on mortality modelling and the possible impact of climate change on life expectancy in the UK.
+An LCP 2021 report analysing recent trends in mortality, including the impact of COVID-19.

 Mortality assumptions guidance